 Let me explain:

-If you carry a credit card balance of $1,000 for the entire length of your 30-day billing cycle, you’d owe interest on the whole $1,000 by the time your statement period ends.
+If you carry a credit card balance of $1,000 for the entire length of your 30-day billing cycle, you would owe interest on the whole $1,000 by the time your statement period ends.

 But if you paid down $500 early halfway through the billing cycle, your average daily balance for the month would fall to $750: $1,000 for your first 15 days and $500 for the remaining 15 days.